iiab/iiab/roles/maps/README.md

 NEW: Need more detail in specific areas, in addition to the above global maps?
 IIAB implementers/operators can download "[Full Quality Regions](#full-quality-regions)" for parts of the world that are especially important to their community.
 These high-res rectangular regions provide _maximum_ graphical detail, without using up too much disk space.

+Follow the instructions below, so that your IIAB ([Internet-in-a-Box](https://internet-in-a-box.org/)) users will be able browse IIAB Maps at http://box/maps or http://10.10.10.10/maps

 ## What's a minimum IIAB Maps install?

 You need to decide (A) how much global vector detail... and (B) how much global satellite photo detail... your community needs!